 Europol keen to bend rules on Libya cases

-The EU's policy agency, Europol, wants to start collaborating with Libyan authorities to clamp down on migrant smuggling.
+The EU's police agency, Europol, wants to start collaborating with Libyan authorities to clamp down on migrant smuggling.

 An internal paper from the Hague-based agency, dated from earlier this month, says privacy issues are making the task difficult despite the operational presence of military and intelligence authorities of EU states inside the war-torn country.